Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Implementation for determining in a periodic domain

 There are multiple advantages of solving for GMT fluctuation equations.
 The first advantage is that the boundary condition is now compatible with the periodic conditions.
-Second, all the boundary conditions are easily set with a periodic condition or a Dirichet condition of $v_i'=0$ at the boundary.
+Second, all wall boundary conditions for $v'_j$ are easily set with a Dirichet condition of $v_j'=0$.
 With these two advantages, the solver become more systematic and simple.
-The last advantage is that we can circumvent the violation of the incompressibility condition.
-For instance, forcing $V_1=x_1$ and $V_2=V_3=0$ violates the solenoidal condition and hence will be adjusted at the pressure projection step.
-However, by using the modified GMT, we no longer need to consider the compressible modes.